psybits/gopsydose/README.md

 to ignore it, some might want to use it.
 When used, it's supposed to set the time to wait for a SQL query to finish or a connection to a server to be done.
-Some developers might use it as the total duration for all connections or queries, for example in the case of CLI programs.
+Some developers might use it as the total duration for all connections or queries, for example in the case of terminal programs.

 When ignored, it would be good for the developers to set the value to something like "This Value Is Ignored".